muneer78/muneer78.github.io/_posts/2023-11-30-childs-gift.md

 ---
 date: 2023-11-30
-title: "Adopt A Kid for Xmas"
+title: Adopt a kid for Xmas
 tags: thoughts, gambling
 ---